Datathon23-Mango-Challenge/Datathon23-Mango/README.md

 ## Generated Outfit Page

 Once an outfit is generated, users are directed to a page featuring the details of the outfit.
-This page includes:
+This page includes the selected clothing pieces that our algorithm choosed and thinks looks good with the pre-seed.
+In the examples, the photo in the left alone, is the seed clothing piece.

 Example 1:
 <img src="resources/generated1-outfit.png">

 Example 2:
 <img src="resources/generated2-outfit.png">
-### Outfit Details

-- **Colors, Family Members, and Style:** Detailed information about the colors, family members, and style of each clothing item in the generated outfit.

 ### Choose Outfit Button (Half Implemented)